okoko-cs/4dhydro-open-science-catalog-metadata/README.md

 To be able to contribute to the catalogue, you need to have these tools installed:
 - Have Git installed (https://git-scm.com/)
 - Have a GitHub account in order to participate in the project (https://github.com/)
-- Be registered on the project as a contributor.
-If not, please fill in your information here [ufz cloud ](https://nc.ufz.de/s/QpKy8TrQp9ykkaN?dir=undefined&path=%2FWP3&openfile=156241690) to be added.
 - A CSV editor (https://www.editcsvonline.com)

 ## How update/add metadata on STAC catalogue